zextras/tech-doc/source/suite/installation.rst

 Installer* will automatically detect the most appropriate library version and will download and install it autonomously.

-   **Note**

-   Should the automatic download fail, the installation will end.
+.. note:: Should the automatic download fail, the installation will end.
 However, a direct download link will be provided: the downloaded file must be renamed to **zal.jar** and copied into the *packages/* subdirectory of the Zextras Suite installation package.
 A restart of the installer will detect the new file and install it along with Zextras Suite.

 .. _dos-filter: